Saturday, 15 February 2020

 4Q: What’s next for Sandra Bunting, the author?

 SB: I have a collection of poetry in search of a publisher.
 I am building up stories some into a third collection, but what I want really do now is finish a novel.
-One of my main flaw as a writer is that I have trouble finishing things.
+One of my main flaws as a writer is that I have trouble finishing things.
 I get to a certain point and then it takes enormous amounts of energy to complete it.
 This is the same for poems, short stories and longer pieces.
 Therefore, I have a drawerful of incomplete projects.
 As it stated in my biography, I was highly commended for an excerpt of a novel.
 That was a long time ago and it is still unfinished.
 I would like to do this now.
 Stating that here may give me the impetus I need to do it.

 4Q: Anything else you’d like to share with us?